RareBreeds/Orbits/manual/docs/index.md

  * Lots of CV controllable parameters
  * End of cycle (EOC) pulse (configurable to trigger on repeat, first or last beat)
  * 3 Beat modes that control the beat output behaviour (Unreleased \>v1.2.0)
+ * 2 Sync CV modes either giving sync control of individual channels (default) or applying sync to all channels (Unreleased \>v1.2.0)

 ### Panel